Part 4: Movies and Visual Data Files

 • Display the VDF in STK Viewer, which does not require an STK license.

-• Create a first rate briefing experience to both the presenter and the audience.
+• Create a first-rate briefing experience for both the presenter and the audience.

 What you will learn